wwanxh/homebridge-tuya-web/README.md

 This Homebridge Plugin implements the following features:

-- Controlling Tuya WIFI enabled devices form within HomeKit enabled iOS Apps.
+- Controlling Tuya WiFi enabled devices form within HomeKit enabled iOS Apps.
 - Uses simple and lightweight Cloud Web API to control and get state update from Tuya devices.
-You will need a stable internet connection to control the devices and get frequent state updates.
+You will need a stable internet connection to control the devices.
 - Device State Caching.
 State of devices is cached in memory, every time a HomeKit app request status updates from the devices this results in a very fast and responsive response.
-State cache is updated every 10 seconds and when controled from a HomeKit app.
-There can be a latancy in updates when a device is controled form an App/Hub/Controller other than HomeKit, e.g. from the Tuya Android/iOS App.
+There can be a latency in updates when a device is controlled form an App/Hub/Controller other than HomeKit, e.g. from the Tuya Android/iOS App.

 ## Installation

 ```
-npm i @milo526/homebridge-tuya-web -g
+npm i -g @milo526/homebridge-tuya-web
 ```

 # Configuration